jrampin/terraform-aws/README.md

 Improvements
 ----------------

-* Remote state - move local state to a a s3 bucket and DynamoDB (make sure you to enable Bucket Versioning on the S3 bucket to allow for state recovery in the case of accidental deletions and human error.)
+* Remote state - move local state to a a s3 bucket and DynamoDB (make sure to enable Bucket Versioning on the S3 bucket to allow for state recovery in the case of accidental deletions and human error.)

 * Implement secret vaults and remove plain/hard-coded passwords out of the files

 * EKS

+* Create modules